-The com.hooks.glibc.enabled=true annotation that enables the hook is automatically generated by Sarus if the --glibc or --mpi command line options are passed to sarus run.
+The glibc hook injects the host glibc in the container filesystem only if the annotation com.hooks.glibc. enabled=true is present in the config.json of the OCI bundle.
+The annotation is automatically generated by Sarus if the --glibc or --mpi command line options are passed to sarus run.